-If your wallpaper is damaged, repairing it means replacing the whole sheet, which is much more time-consuming and expensive than touching up with some leftover paint.
+If your wallpaper is damaged, repairing it means replacing the whole sheet, which is much more time-consuming and expensive than touching up an area with some leftover paint.
 Still, if kept clean and intact, your wallpaper can last 15 – 20 years.
-By that time, that same wall will have had to have several coats of paint to stay in good condition.
+By that time, that same wall will have needed several coats of paint to stay in good condition.

 It should be noted that old-fashioned wallpaper made of actual paper should not be placed in highly humid areas, like bathrooms.
 High humidity causes wallpaper to bubble up and peel, meaning it will need to be replaced sooner rather than later.

 There are a lot of choices when it comes to both paint and wallpaper.
 If you’ve ever visited a paint shop or paint center in your local hardware store, you’ve seen the vast swatches of paint colors to choose from.
-From fields of Ireland green to periwinkle blue, there are plenty of options.
+From fields of Ireland green to periwinkle blue, there are plenty of options whether you decide to go bold with your interior or stay neutral.
 On top of color, you have finish choices like matte, glossy and semi-gloss.

-Wallpaper, on the other hand, is more time consuming.
+Wallpaper, on the other hand, can be more time-consuming but finished in under one day.
 You’ll need to do all the prep work you did for painting, but you’ll also need to measure and cut all strips to size, leaving a 4-inch overhang.
-You’ll also need to cut holes to for doors, windows, power outlets and light switches.
-Then you’ll need to roll on glue to each strip and hang them so the patterns match and you don’t notice the seam.
+You’ll also need to cut holes for doors, windows, power outlets and light switches.
+Then you’ll need to apply glue to each strip and hang them so the patterns match and you don’t notice the seam.

 Peel-and-stick wallpaper is a new option that attempts to make the whole gluing process easier and less messy.
 Each piece of wallpaper is like a giant sticker.
 Actual results may vary and you may need to use glue anyway to maintain adhesion.